 While incognito windows can be useful for testing sites, it causes issues with Google Pay.
 This is because you are not signed into your Google account and therefore Google cannot access your saved payment methods.

-Sometimes your browser might cache your payment settings and options from previous page loads (especially if you visited the checkout page prior to enabling Google Pay).
+Sometimes your browser might cache cookies for your payment settings and options from previous page loads (especially if you visited the checkout page prior to enabling Google Pay).
 Try clearing your browser cache to see if this resolves the issue.

 Google Pay is supported all around the world, but there are a few countries where Google Pay is not allowed.
 See the list of supported countries here.